Skip to content

 1.4 Interconnect Contract

-The compiler emits explicit per-neuron direct wiring for all supported networks.
-This is resource-heavier than a routed event fabric, but it preserves NIR affine semantics exactly.
+The compiler emits explicit per-neuron direct wiring for small supported networks and weighted event fan-out for larger spike-producing populations.
+Both paths preserve NIR affine semantics exactly.

 For each destination neuron, the generated top module accumulates: